 This session Wisconsin has an opportunity to recommit to fair financing of vital family and community supports.
-We can fund the pivot to more preventative, cost-effective services and enable our behavioral health, child welfare and human services sector to more rapidly respond to the demand for community-based, in-home services while sustaining capacity across the continuum to produce better outcomes and deliver long term dividends.
+With smart investments, we can transition to more preventative, cost-effective services that produce better outcomes and deliver long term dividends for our state.